 Weil, who was an executive at UBS’s global wealth management business, jumped for joy and kissed his wife at the Florida court after jurors returned the not-guilty verdict in less than two hours.

-Weil, who had been extradited to the US to face trial, had faced up to five years in prison if found guilty.
+Weil, who had been extradited to the US to stand trial, had faced up to five years in prison and a hefty fine if found guilty.

 Prosecutors at the Fort Lauderdale trial, which started on October 14, had tried to convince jurors that the 54-year-old Swiss citizen helped US clients conceal $20 billion in assets from tax authorities between 2002 and 2007.

 Weil, in his role based in Switzerland, had supervised overseas activities that served some 20,000 customers.

 His attorney Matthew Menchel said his client was not aware of any irregularities committed by subordinates.

 “There is no document to prove” any wrongdoing, Menchel said during closing arguments.